-We’ve also included some of our favorite travel gear, in the hopes that it will make packing a bit more fun and easier for you.
+We’ve also included some of our favorite travel gear, in the hopes that it will make packing a bit easier, and more fun.
 After all, packing can be one of the most enjoyable — or dreaded! — aspects of preparing for a big trip.

-8. Leave room in your luggage to shop in Japan
+- Leave Room in Your Luggage to Shop in Japan

 But unless you enjoy untying and lacing your shoes every few minutes, the best shoes for Japan are ones you can slip on and off easily.

-As a rule of thumb, if you see tatami mats, you’ll need to take off your shoes.
-In these cases, it’s also considered somewhat impolite to be barefoot, so if needed bring a pair of socks with you.
+As a rule of thumb, if you see tatami (traditional straw mats), you’ll need to take off your shoes.
+In these cases, it’s also considered somewhat impolite to be barefoot, so if needed, bring a pair of socks with you.
+Warm socks are especially ideal if you’re visiting Japan during the fall, winter, or spring months, since floors in traditional buildings can also be cold.

 Read more about Japanese etiquette tips and taboos.